marshalln7/MuseFlappyBird/README.md

 MuseFlapPyBird
 ===============

-Use Muse headband to play Flappy Bird game with blink event.
+Use Muse EEG Headband to Play Flappy Bird and Space Invaders

 The original version comes from [sourabhv/FlapPyBird](https://github.com/sourabhv/FlapPyBird).